League City, Texas: Geography

 League City is located 23 mi southeast of Houston, and the same distance northwest of Galveston.

 According to the United States Census Bureau, the city has a total area of 53.13 sqmi, of which 51.36 sqmi is land and 1.77 sqmi, or 3.22%, is water.

 Climate

 As with the rest of the Houston area, League City features a humid subtropical climate characterized by hot, humid summers and generally mild winters (corresponding to Cfa in Köppen Climate Classification).

 Demographics

-As of the 2020 United States census, there were 114,392 people, 37,662 households, and 27,546 families residing in the city.
+As of the 2020 census, there were 114,392 people, 41,352 households, and 30,430 families residing in the city.
+There were 43,493 housing units.